alemosie/zurich-osm-munging/README.md

 `process_sample.py` | generate `zurich_largerz_extract.osm` for sanitization testing
 `user_viz.py` | generate donut chart to visualize top user activity `zurich_cities.py` | strategy file for auditing cities in the data

+*Note: complete data files (both source `.osm` and sanitized `.json`) have been added to .gitignore to prevent slowness and bloating on GitHub.*

 ## Source data